Tyasuoka/Capstone_Project/README.md

 1. How many days before the application the person started current employment
     * Majority of the individuals were only employed for a short amount of time
 2. The population density of the individual's home address
-    * Most of the individuals lived in low density areas so outside of cities or other crowded residential areas
+    * Most of the individuals lived in low density areas so outside of cities or other non crowded residential areas
 3. The amount of the loan
     * This amount flucuated a lot but it was most of the time 3 times higher than the income of the individual
 4. If the household had a child or not